When your customer contacts your support center via call or chat here are the top 9 pain points they face*:

 - Good voice quality (Also read: Insider tips for ensuring high voice quality in your cloud telephony solution)

 - Skill Hunting.
 Dividing your agents into skills can help you train your staff more easily.
+A group of agents can specialize in handling specific problems.
 Routing calls to the right skills will then lead to a corresponding increase in Csat.
 (Also Read: A guide to creating skills)

 - CTI Integrations.
 Are your agents getting all the information they require?
 A good CTI integration with your CRM or Ticketing Software will ensure your agents have all the information they require at their fingertips, leading to far faster resolutions.
 (Also read: Applications of Call Center CTI)